jms-calado/MQTT-Specs/README.md

----
-title: Carelink Device MQTT Specifications
+# Carelink Device MQTT Specifications
 ---

 **This document aims to define the specifications of the MQTT control packets